 However, it’s also much harder to breathe in than a surgical mask.
 You might have to take a short break from wearing it after every hour or two.

-Unless the situation gets super dire, an N95 mask is not particularly recommended at this point.
+Unless you’re in a high-risk job, such as a frontline healthcare worker, an N95 mask is not particularly recommended.
 But you can go ahead if you prefer to stay on the safer side of things.

 Pitta mask/cloth mask